listenToRipley/angular/README.md

 To provide more dynamic fields information should be provided to src/app/app.component.ts.

 If you want to include additional Angular modules they will need to be imported and provided inside src/app/app.module.ts

+From front the back main.ts if the first code that runs. `AppModule` is what started off the process.
+This content will be cross referenced within the app.module.ts.
+We have to know this content exists at inception.